Hayley Cropper: Storylines

 Later that week, Roy proposes to Hayley and she accepts.
 Mary Taylor (Patti Clare) intervenes in the wedding preparations and, after weeks of muscling in, Hayley and Roy tell her they do not want her to be a part of the wedding, despite Hayley wearing her vintage wedding dress.
-On 30 August 2010, the train carriage that Hayley and bridesmaids Fiz and Becky (Katherine Kelly) decouples from the steam train that is transporting the groom and wedding guests to the venue, due to Mary's meddling.
+On 30 August 2010, the train carriage that Hayley and bridesmaids Fiz and Becky McDonald (Katherine Kelly) decouples from the steam train that is transporting the groom and wedding guests to the venue, due to Mary's meddling.
 However, they do get to the venue on time and Hayley marries Roy.
 In June 2011, Roy's mother Sylvia Goodwin (Stephanie Cole) – who moved in with the Croppers' earlier in the year – is suspicious when, after expressing a longing for grandchildren, she finds out Hayley cannot have children.
 After rummaging through her things, she finds a prescription for some hormone tablets and assumes Hayley is menopausal until Tracy tells her that Hayley used to be a man.
 Sylvia is initially outraged but, as of July 2011, appears to be coming round and accepts Hayley for who she is.